 Undertaking an immigration audit is highly effective in identifying areas of risk and recommendations to address potential or actual breaches, before the Home Office exercises its powers to investigate compliance.

-For example, one area of increasing compliance risk among larger employers is List B employees, that is, those employees who and staying informed of the changing status of personnel with time-limited permission to work in the UK.
+For example, one common area of compliance risk relates to List B employees, that is, those employees who and staying informed of the changing status of personnel with time-limited permission to work in the UK.

 Minimsing the reputational damage of a civil penalty

 If you receive a civil penalty notice for illegal employment, panic may well set in.
 The prospect of dealing with the Home Office can be hugely daunting, and the need to resolve the issue with minimal financial and reputational impact is critical.

 You may feel under pressure to settle quickly to make the matter ‘go away’.
 But this may not always be the best strategy for your organisation.